edurant/edurant.github.io/courses/cs280/lab4.md

     * Summarize how much time each group member spent on the lab using the following categories: design, code, test, debug, report writing, and other.
-    * Remember that FAST time entry will be checked with this report -- see the course outline for details.
     * Document your design.
 Use appropriate diagrams or tables, including flow charts (required) and state diagrams (recommended).
     * Show sample output.
 This might be a text representation of what was